August Underground: Production

-August Underground was produced, and directed by Fred Vogel in his directorial debut, with Vogel also co-writing, and starring in the film's lead role.
-Initially, Vogel had wanted to make a "big-budget zombie film", but felt that his inexperience at making a feature film would turn away any potential financiers.
-With this in mind, Vogel decided to make another film that would help him gain awareness of his work and potential financing for the film.
-The idea for the film came from Vogel's frustration with the serial killer genre, which he felt "didn't show you what was really going on".
-Taking inspiration from John McNaughton's Henry: Portrait of a Serial Killer, Vogel wanted to make a film that was both "ugly" and realistic while also being unique and original.
-Principal photography began in August 2000, under the working title Peter.
+August Underground marked Fred Vogel’s directorial debut; he also co-wrote, produced, and starred in the film.
+Initially, Vogel had hoped to make a larger-budget zombie film but believed that his lack of feature-film experience would deter potential financiers.
+Instead, he chose a low-budget project that could demonstrate his abilities and attract attention.

+The idea for the film stemmed from Vogel’s frustration with the serial killer genre, which he felt “didn’t show you what was really going on.”
+Drawing inspiration from John McNaughton's "Henry: Portrait of a Serial Killer," Vogel aimed to create a film that was both “ugly” and realistic while also being unique and original.

+Principal photography began in August 2000 under the working title "Peter."
+The film was shot on a Hi8 camera and later degraded in post-production to enhance the appearance of authentic found footage.
+The production operated on a very low budget, with friends, family, and local performers filling many roles.
+Practical effects were handled by Vogel and collaborators connected to Tom Savini's Special Make-Up Effects Program, where Vogel had previously taught.

-Vogel initially hoped to conduct a guerrilla marketing campaign for the film, in which VHS tapes of the film would be placed in random locations around the United States, such as parks and playgrounds, for passersby to discover.
-However this plan was abandoned following the September 11 attacks and subsequent anthrax attacks.
+Vogel initially hoped to conduct a guerrilla marketing campaign for the film, placing VHS tapes in random locations across the United States, such as parks and playgrounds, for passersby to discover.
+However, this plan was abandoned following the September 11 attacks and subsequent anthrax attacks.

 Release

+The film was released direct-to-video in the United States on January 1, 2001, by Toetag Pictures.
+It did not receive a wide theatrical release and circulated primarily through specialty horror distributors and underground channels.

+In 2023, Unearthed Films issued a limited collector’s edition Blu-ray/DVD set containing the film, the original screener version, multiple audio commentaries (including one with Vogel), interviews, a feature-length documentary on the production, photo galleries, and trailers.